qteatime/kate/docs/manuals/source/dev/manual/index.rst

 devices required.

-The Kate :term:`emulator` runs on any device with a modern web-browser, providing :term:`virtual buttons` for touch-based devices, so everyone experiences your game the same way.
+The Kate :term:`emulator` runs on any device with a modern web-browser, providing :term:`virtual buttons <virtual button>` for touch-based devices, so everyone experiences your game the same way.
 When programming for Kate, you write your game for a single platform, distribute it as a single file, and players can run the game in any device.